The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

-There is a huge difference between the different SATA interface / port versions as far as the performance is concerned.
+There is a vast difference between the different SATA interface/port versions regarding performance.
 So much so that SATA 3 ports on a motherboard are twice as fast as SATA 2 ports.

-Given this, often people assume that the cables for SATA 2 and SATA 3 are different conforming to their respective versions.
+Given this, people often assume that the cables for SATA 2 and SATA 3 are different, conforming to their respective versions.

 What is the SATA Interface in Brief?